 - Understand your client’s business inside out.
 Understand their market, positioning, needs, previous pain points, and what they expect from their media investment

-- Create a strategy that clearly solves any previous challenges and make sure that each decision you have made along the way is backed up with robust data
+- Create a strategy that clearly solves any previous challenges and make sure that each decision you have made along the way is backed up with robust data including that from martech trends

 - Make sure your plan covers each objective.
 This will vary for each client but could include clicks, sessions, time spent on site, engagement, complete views, view-through rate (VTR), and sales